 East, Eastes, Este from Old English, meaning a 'man from the east'.
 Eastbrook, Eastabrook, Easterbrook therefore denoted someone who dwelt 'east of the brook'; Easterby someone who 'lived east of the village'; Eastwood someone who 'lived east of a wood' or 'eastward', and Escott someone from the 'eastern cottage' or 'east of the cottage'.

 Easterbrook, Esterbrooke, Esterbrook, Estabrook, Estabrooks. - Local, 'of Eastbrook.'
 I have not found the spot.
 The intrusive a in Estabrooks or Estabrook is euphonic, as in Ottaway, Greenaway, &c.
 The next stage was Easterbrook.
 Cf. John atte Esterford (Kirby's Quest, p.
 260).

 John le (?de) Eastbrook, co.
 Soms., I Edw.
 III: Kirby's Quest, p.
 224.

 1658.
 Married - Richard Dalton and Frances Easterbrooke: St Dionis Backchurch, p.34.

 1772. - William Phillips and jane Eastabrook: St. Geo.
 Han.
 Sq. i.
 226.

 London, 1, 1, 0, 0, 0: Boston (U.S.), 6, 0, 1, 33, 4.

-There a many other Websites that also have information on the Easterbrook name and families.
+There are many other Websites that also have information on the Easterbrook name and families.